zouzias/grunt-examples/grunt-jshint-concat-uglify-example/README.md

-# Javascript lint, concatenation and minificaction
+# Javascript lint, concat and minify

 Gruntfile.js for jshint, minifying and concatenating Javascript code.